mitmedialab/rr_interaction/README.md

 Script lines should be tab-delimited.
 Look at the demo script for an example.

-You can put commemts in scripts.
-Comments must start with a `#`.

-You can tag lines in the scripts.
-Tags must start with `**` followed by the tag.
-Then write the rest of the line as usual.
-This can be used in order to add optional lines to the script that can be executed, or not, based on which condition a participant is in.
-For example, the following two lines would play different intro statements for the robot based on which tag a participant has:

-`**RR   ROBOT   DO  intro-relational`
-`**NR   ROBOT   DO  intro-basic`

 The interaction script lists what happens during an interaction session.
 It should list, in order, the actions the program should take.
 These actions include the following, which are described in more detail below: